Harry Hawk

-Harry Hawk (April 28, 1837 – May 28, 1916) was an American actor and comedian, remembered as the only performer on stage at Ford's Theatre at the moment Abraham Lincoln was shot on April 14, 1865.
+William Henry Hawk (April 28, 1837 – May 28, 1916) was an American actor and comedian best known for being the only performer on stage at Ford's Theatre at the moment Abraham Lincoln was shot on April 14, 1865.

 Early life

-William Henry Hawk was born in Philadelphia in 1837 to William J. Hawk and his wife, but the family moved to Chicago when he was young.
+Hawk was born in Philadelphia in 1837 to William J. Hawk and his wife, but the family moved to Chicago when he was young.
 He began theater work as a call boy, or stagehand, at McVicker's Theatre in Chicago.
 After two years, he left to work for John E. Owens at the Variety Theatre in New Orleans.
 His first stage role was in 1859 in The Little Treasurer.
 He made his way back north with the onset of the American Civil War, and by the early 1860s he was appearing in billed roles including, for example, the role of Mark Meddle in London Assurance, and Davy in The Phantom.

-Assassination of Lincoln
+Assassination of Abraham Lincoln

 On tour with Laura Keene's stage company in 1865, he had recently gained the title role in the company's production of Tom Taylor's play Our American Cousin, playing the role of Asa Trenchard.
 That role was best known for being played by popular comedian Joseph Jefferson, as part of the company Keene used to debut the play in America in 1858.
-The play remained popular for many years.

-At about 10:14 pm, Harry Hawk was alone on stage in Washington, D.C., on April 14, 1865, delivering what was considered one of the funniest lines of the play.
+At about 10:14 pm on April 14, 1865, Harry Hawk was alone on stage in Washington, D.C., delivering what was considered one of the funniest lines of the play.
 "Don't know the manners of good society, eh?
 Well, I guess I know enough to turn you inside out, old gal; you sockdologizing old man-trap!" which was delivered just after actress Helen Muzzy left the stage.
 Hysterical laughter began permeating the theater, and Lincoln was laughing at this line when he was shot.
 John Wilkes Booth, an experienced actor, knew the line would draw much laughter, and used the opportunity to shoot, counting on the laughter to mask the report of his pistol.
 When Booth jumped down toward the stage, Hawk at first thought Booth was coming after him, and backed off the stage.
 Hawk knew Booth, and immediately recognized him.